 In this post, let us learn about the types of blender blades and their uses.

-There are many different types of blades for blenders.
+There are many different types of blades in blender.
 Some are more common than others but they can differ greatly in their capabilities and applications.
+Let’s learn more about the difference in blender blades

 The most common type of blade is the “pencil sharpener” or cross-blade which has two pointed edges at 90 degrees to each other.